 In recent years there has been an increasing concern about air quality.
 Much of the blame for poor air quality has been placed on the burning of wood for home heating.

 In order to improve the situation, we at Quadra-Fire have developed cleaner-burning wood appliances that surpass the requirements for emissions established by our governing agencies.

-These wood appliances, like any other appliances, must be properly operated in order to insure that they perform the way they are designed to perform.
-Improper operation can turn most any wood appliance into a smoldering environmental hazard.
+These wood appliances must be properly operated in order to ensure that they perform the way they are designed to perform.